Children in the Sun

 - Children’s eyes have large pupils and clear lenses, allowing a lot of sunlight to enter.

-- UV rays can harm the eyes at any time of day and all year round, even when it’s cloudy.
+- Ultraviolet rays can harm the eyes at any time of day and all year round, even when it’s cloudy.

 Sun Exposure and Your Skin and Eyes